Our intel will help you make the most of your time on the Great Barrier Reef. Photo: Tourism Whitsundays

 Please don’t gather coral or shells, or bring home souvenirs made from the building blocks of this UNESCO World Heritage site.

-Employees in Australia do not depend on gratuities for their income, nor are service charges routinely added; however, a tip of up to 10 percent in recognition of excellent service has become common in the better restaurants.
-Tip tour guides or concierges only when service has been exceptional.
+Employees in Australia do not depend on gratuities for their income, nor are service charges routinely added; however, a tip of up to 10 percent in recognition of excellent service has become common in better restaurants.
 Taxi drivers and hotel porters appreciate a small tip, but no more than that.

 Water shoes for beach and reef walks: Corals can be sharp, and cuts can get infected quickly and severely.